Human foods cats can’t eat at a glance

 Onion and Garlic*

-Onions contain sulfoxides and disulfides which damage red blood cells and can cause haemolytic anaemia.
+Onions and garlic contain sulfoxides and disulphides which damage red blood cells and can cause haemolytic anaemia.

-Be careful when feeding your cat human foods, some people will recommend baby food for a cat who’s lost his appetite.
-This is fine, but make sure the food doesn’t contain any onion, flakes, powder etc.
+Sometimes baby food is recommend for a sick cat with a loss of appetite, always make sure the food doesn’t contain any onion, flakes, powder etc.

 Potato (green parts and eyes)*